Jamie Carragher responds to Mohamed Salah’s bombshell Liverpool interview

 Salah, who is Liverpool’s third-highest scorer of all time with 250 goals, appeared to take that criticism personally and referenced England striker Harry Kane as he explained why he feels he is not shown more respect.

-And on Sky Sports’ Monday Night Football, Carragher defended his criticism of Salah but said: “I will go after Salah when he tries to throw my club under the bus”.
+And on Sky Sports’ Monday Night Football, Carragher defended his criticism of Salah as he declared: “I will go after Salah when he tries to throw my club under the bus”.

 “He did that 12 months ago and I called him out on it.
 He played on the heartstrings of the Liverpool supporters.
 Liverpool were top of the league, he’d scored the winning goal at Southampton and that was the time to come out and put on the pressure on the Liverpool ownership.